NewsSite mapContact Choose Language

 The right to survivor’s pension can be performed by the family members:

-1) of a deceased insured person who has completed at least 5 years of insurance coverage or having met the eligibility conditions for disability pension, and
+1) of a deceased insured person who has completed at least 5 years of insurance coverage or having met the eligibility conditions for old-age pension, early old-age pension or disability pension, and

-2) of a deceased beneficiary of old-age or disability pension.
+2) of a deceased beneficiary of old-age, early old-age or disability pension.

 A widow is eligible for survivor’s pension if: